Pakistan court orders man accused in American’s death freed

-ISLAMABAD (AP) — Pakistan’s Supreme Court has ordered the release of a Pakistani man convicted and later acquitted in the gruesome beheading of American journalist Daniel Pearl in 2002.
+ISLAMABAD (AP) — Pakistan’s Supreme Court on Thursday ordered the release of a Pakistani man convicted and later acquitted in the gruesome beheading of American journalist Daniel Pearl in 2002.

 The court also dismissed an appeal of Ahmad Saeed Omar Sheikh’s acquittal by Pearl’s family.

 Sheikh has been on death row since his conviction in the death of Pearl in 2002.
-Sheikh’s attorney said Sheikh “should not have spent one day in jail.”
+His attorney said Sheikh “should not have spent one day in jail.”

 Attorney Mehmood A. Sheikh, no relation, said the court ordered three other Pakistanis, who had been sentenced to life in prison for their part in Pearl’s kidnapping and death, also freed.